-1. Financial accounts maintained by a foreign financial institution.

-2. The following foreign financial assets if they are held for investment and not held in an account maintained by a financial institution:

-a.
-Stock or securities issued by someone that is not a U.S. person, b.
-Any interest in a foreign entity, and c.
-Any financial instrument or contract that has an issuer or counterparty that is not a U.S. person.
+- 1. Financial accounts maintained by a foreign financial institution. - 2.
+The following foreign financial assets if they are held for investment and not held in an account maintained by a financial institution: - a.
+Stock or securities issued by someone that is not a U.S. person (including stock or securities issued by a person organized under the laws of a U.S. possession), - b.
+Any interest in a foreign entity, and - c.
+Any financial instrument or contract that has an issuer or counterparty that is not a U.S. person (including a financial contract issued by, or with a counterparty that is, a person organized under the laws of a U.S. possession).

-For foreign financial assets excepted from reporting, see Exceptions to Reporting, later.
+For foreign financial assets excepted from reporting, see Assets Not Required To Be Reported, later.